 Wyoming is a larger medium-sized city located in the state of Michigan.
 With a population of 75,275 people and 14 constituent neighborhoods, Wyoming is the 17th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wyoming is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wyoming isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wyoming are a mix of both white- and blue-collar jobs.
 Overall, Wyoming is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Wyoming who work in office and administrative support (15.28%), sales jobs (10.67%), and food service (6.05%).

 The education level of Wyoming citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.26% of adults 25 and older in Wyoming have a college degree.